The School Reading List: Should Kids Choose the Books?

 The Advantages—and Disadvantages—of Student-Directed Reading Lists

-The trend towards empowering students to select some or all of their reading material is gaining traction, because teachers who have implemented this method report positive results.
+The trend toward empowering students to select some or all of their reading material is gaining traction, because teachers who have implemented this method report positive results.
 After years of designing ever-more-elaborate lessons and projects in an attempt to engage reluctant readers, they have resigned themselves to the fact that sometimes, students simply don’t connect with a particular book.
 However, when given a chance to select books that pique their interest or have personal meaning, students dive in.
-Teachers spend less time coaxing and cajoling, and more time focusing passionate readers on developing better language and critical thinking skills.
+Teachers spend less time coaxing and cajoling, and more time focusing passionate readers on developing better language and critical-thinking skills.

 Of course, there is risk to this approach.
 Students may ignore the classics that stretch comprehension skills, offer intimate views of alternative lifestyles, and examine important social issues that are still relevant today.
 Few people read their first Shakespeare play by choice, but the common experience of getting through one—then going on to enjoy others—brings people together.

 Giving kids a say in the class reading list may increase their engagement with the material.
 However, they may miss the opportunity to enjoy some of the masterpieces that continue to shape our culture.
-And parents may also have objections to the books that the kids choose.
+And parents may also have objections to the books the kids choose.
 Even extremely popular books, such as the Harry Potter series, can be problematic for some.